smartSDH: An Experimental Study of Mechanism Based Building Control: Model

 \section{Model}

 In this section, we briefly introduce the mathematical formalism for modeling the decision making processes of users, as well as the formulation of our implemented mechanism.
+To recap, every user submits his/her bid for an optimal light setting, and the mechanism computes the socially acceptable light intensity although it need not be optimal for every individual user.
 In later sections, we'll use data from our experiments to explore the faithfulness of these models.

-\begin{remark}[Application of VCG mechanisms to our setting] The most common application of VCG mechanisms is in auction-like settings.
-In these settings, people submit bids to `win' a good; alternatively, there could be a scenario where there are multiple goods to be auctioned off to more than one person.
-This is \textbf{not} the case here, and we briefly elucidate some of the finer nuances of our application at a higher level before presenting the mathematics.

-The VCG mechanism can be applied to any setting with a set of mutually exclusive outcomes experienced by a set of agents.
-In auctions, the different outcomes are which bidder wins the good.
-In our application, the outcomes are the 3 possible light settings.
-In its full generality, the VCG mechanism simply takes into account user preferences and outputs a socially-optimal outcome after having reconciled these reported preferences.
-In smartSDH, users bid for an optimal light setting.
-The chosen light setting may not be the optimal light setting for every user, yet, due to the shared nature of the office space, only one light setting can be chosen (i.e. the 3 outcomes are mutually exclusive) and every user experiences the effect of the outcome.